Skip to content

 File: src/errors/ksef-unauthorized-error.ts

 Thrown when KSeF returns HTTP 401 with an RFC 7807 Problem Details body.
-Extends KSeFError directly (not KSeFApiError) because the body structure is different.
+Extends KSeFApiError so a single instanceof KSeFApiError catch still matches.

 typescript